Get Started

 Sweet!
 If you’re here, that means you’re ready to start training.
 Please follow the below steps.
 Glad to have you on the team!
 Please reach out if you have questions.

-• A smart watch with heart rate is highly recommended (but not absolutely mandatory).
+• A smart watch with heart rate is highly recommended (but not mandatory).
 A proper heart rate chest strap is also desirable.
 I personally use, and love, the Garmin Fenix 7.
-Coros Vertix and Suunto Vertical are also excellent.
-There are lower priced models that work just fine too.

-• Find your aerobic threshold (AT1) heart rate (HR).
+• Find your Aerobic Threshold (AT 1).
 The majority of your training will be based on this key metric.
-Choose any one of the below methods to obtain your AT1 HR:
+Your AT 1 is the top of your zone 2 / top of your 'green’ effort.
+Choose any one of the below methods to obtain your AT 1:

-• 1) The easiest way to *estimate* your AT1 is to take 60-70% of your max heart rate.
+• 2) To *estimate* your AT 1 HR, take 60-70% of your max heart rate.
 HR is activity dependent with weight bearing (running) having a higher HR than non-weight bearing (cycling, swimming), and 4 limb (xc skiing) being higher than 2 limb (running).
 Do a max effort in the activity you’ll be training in the most, while wearing your HR monitor.
 A 1 to 2 minute sprint, after a warm up, will do it.
 Note the highest HR value during the sprint.
 If you don’t want to sprint, estimate your max HR: by taking 220 minus your age.
 However, that’s doing an estimate based off an estimate = potential error.
-My personal cycling max heart rate is 174, so 0.6 x 174 puts my estimated AT1 HR at 104 bpm.
+My personal cycling max heart rate is 180, so 0.6 x 174 puts my estimated AT1 HR at 104 bpm.
 This 60-70% method is a static population average that provides a rough starting point.
 This method doesn't allow for mid-training plan re-assessments to evaluate your aerobic training (you can get the same answer even if you’ve improved your AT1 HR).
 If you know you're a hummingbird, use 70%.
 If you're a low diesel like me, use 60%.

 • Pros: easy & simple.
 Cons: population average - not representative of everyone.
 Doesn’t allow for re-assessments because you can increase your AT1 without increasing max HR